 Payment Information

 Make check payable to: (payment to child care program must match box 1 of W9)

 Name :

 Address/City/State/Zip :

 Required: Applicant Social Security Number or FEIN Number:

 Requested Items:

-Based on the results of your LE Health & Safety Monitoring Visit or the se items and approximate cost that you are requesting funding for.
-For example 1.
+Based on the results of your LE Health & Safety Monitoring Visit or the items and approximate cost that you are requesting funding for.
+For e · · · · · · · · · · · · · · · · · · ·

 Item Cost

 TOTAL REQUEST

 III.
-Statement of Agreement I agree to complete all the required activities of this grant program including also agree to at least one (1) virtual or home visit by local Child Care Resource •
+Statement of Agreement I agree to complete all the required activities of this grant program includi also agree to at least one (1) virtual or home visit by local Child Care Resou • toring Visit.

-I certify that the above information is true and accurate, that I have not been my name and, anyone living in my house age 13 and over/all staff members tracking system.
-Further, I grant permission for a representative of the Illinoi or their agent to release information about a pending Day Care Home license s, is not listed on the child abuse and negle s Department of Children and Family Servic
+I certify that the above information is true and accurate, that I have not be my name and, anyone living in my house age 13 and over/all staff membe tracking system.
+Further, I grant permission for a representative of the Illin or their agent to release information about a pending Day Care Home licer ers, is not listed on the child abus ois Department of Children and Fa e and neglect

 Signature Date

 IV.
 For Providers Offering Care in the Child's Home I have discussed the Health & Safety self-assessment with the parents.
-I License Exempt Family Child Care Health & Safety grant.
-They agree to the ·
+License Exempt Family Child Care Health & Safety grant.
+They agree to the · cipate in the

 Parent's Signature (required) Date

 FOR CCR&R USE ONLY: Date received: Reviewed by: Date:

-O Pending date:/ reason: 4 Pag
+O Pending date:/ reason: 4.15

-O Denied date:/ reason:
+O Denied date:/ reason: 4 Page

-O Approved date: /Requirements completed / Amount awarded l:\$
+O Approved date: /Requirements completed / Amount awards ed: \$